Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

 You could simply do a `less results.json` but a better way is the following:
 `cat results.json | jq -C | less -R`

-By passing to `jq`, it will neatly format all of the fields for you if they were not formated neatly to begin with.
+By passing to `jq`, it will neatly format all of the fields for you if they were not formatted neatly to begin with.
 By using the `-C` (color) option with `jq` and `-R` (raw output) option with less, you can scroll up and down in color.

 ### 2. Metrics